SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/README.md

 }
 ```
 With this, SMAPI will now recognize your content pack.
-Of course were not done yet, you still need to write down the logic of your content pack, otherwise it is empty and won't work.

-For that, we need to create the `content.json` file, which will contain all our logic for the content pack.
+Next, we'll need to create the content.json file, which defines the logic for your content pack.

 ```js
 {